dnlynbuenvs/BCITGO_V5/000_Resources/Project Creation Flow Guide.md

 4. Check if it is successful
     - **Option 1:** on SQL Server Explorer, refresh `SQL Server`.
 You should be able to see the new DB under `databases`
     - **Option 2:** on SSMS , refresh `local host`.
 You should be able to see the new DB under `databases`.
 Query on SSMS `SELECT TOP 5 * FROM Donation;` to pull out the first few rows.
+5. Run the code >> `Run HTTPS` to push the data on the database.

+### **DEBUG DB**
+1. If you changed any code related to DB to the following:
+    - Since you already did the `Add-Migration InitialCreate` and `Update-Database`, just use `Ctrl + Shift + B` to rebuild the solution
+    - Run the code >> `Run HTTPS` to push the data on the database.
+    - Refresh DB and check if successful.

+2. Redoing the Database.
+Run the following:
+    - `dotnet clean`
+    - `dotnet build`
+    - `dotnet ef migrations add InitialCreate`
+    - `dotnet ef database update`
+    - run https code again

 _______________________________________